 Jim Neitzel (biochemistry) uses methods from organic and analytical chemistry to study biologically interesting molecules.
 A major focus of his current work is on fatty acids; in particular, finding spectroscopic and chromatographic methods to identify fatty acids in complex mixtures and to detect changes that occur in fats during processing or storage.
 This has relevance both for foods and in biodiesel production.
-The other major area of interest is in plant natural products, such as salicylates.
-Work is in process screening local plants for the presence of these molecules, which are important plant defense signals.
-Work is also supported in determining the nutritional value of indigenous plants.
+Another major area of interest is plant natural products, screening local plants for the presence of salicylates, which are important plant defense signals and in determining the nutritional value of indigenous plants.
 Students with a background and interest in organic, analytical or biochemistry could contribute to this work.

-Neal Nelson (computer science) and Sheryl Shulman (computer science) are interested in working with advanced computer topics and current problems in the application of computing to the sciences.
-Their areas of interest include simulations of advanced architectures for distributed computing, advanced programming languages and compilers, programming languages for concurrent and parallel computing and hardware modeling languages.
+Neal Nelson (computer science) is interested in working with advanced computer topics and current problems in the application of computing to the sciences.
+His interests include simulations of advanced architectures for distributed computing, advanced programming languages and compilers, programming languages for concurrent and parallel computing and hardware modeling languages.

 Mike Paros (biology, veterinary medicine) is interested in animal health and diseases that affect the animal agriculture industry.
 Currently funded research includes the development of bacteriophage therapy for dairy cattle mastitis.
 A number of hands-on laboratory projects are available to students interested in pursuing careers in science.

 Paula Schofield (organic, polymer, materials chemistry) is interested in the interdisciplinary fields of biodegradable plastics and biomedical polymers.
-Research in the field of biodegradable plastics is becoming increasingly important to replace current petroleum-derived materials and to reduce the environmental impact of plastic wastes.
+Research in the field of biodegradable plastics is increasingly important to replace current petroleum-derived materials and to reduce the environmental impact of plastic wastes.
 Modification of starch through copolymerization and use of bacterial polyesters show promise in this endeavor.
 Specific projects within biomedical polymers involve the synthesis of poly (lactic acid) copolymers that have potential for use in tissue engineering.
 Students with a background in chemistry and biology will gain experience in the synthesis and characterization of these novel polymer materials.
-Students will present their work at American Chemical Society (ACS) conferences.

 Sheryl Shulman (computer science) is interested in working with advanced computer topics and current problems in the application of computing to the sciences.
 Her areas of interest include simulations of advanced architectures for distributed computing, advanced programming languages and compilers, programming languages for concurrent and parallel computing, and hardware modeling languages.